Nuke928/Puush-indicator/README.md

 # Puush indicator

-Simple appindicator for GTK that uses puush.
+Simple appindicator for GTK that emulates the puush's client functionality.

 ## Requirements